yukihito23/Exile_Scavenge/README.md

 >	  // Custom player client init
 >	  ExileClient_object_player_initialize = "Exile_Client_Overrides\ExileClient_object_player_initialize.sqf";
 >
->     If you dont have any CfgExileCustomCode entrys yet within your mission then you can also just include the provided CfgExileCustomCode.cpp in your missions description.ext.
+>     If you dont have any CfgExileCustomCode entrys yet within your mission then you can also just include the provided CfgExileCustomCode.hpp in your missions description.ext.
->	  Delete the CfgExileCustomCode class in the main exile confip.cpp if you do so then!
+>	  Delete the CfgExileCustomCode class in the main exile confip.hpp if you do so then!
 >
 >
-> 6. Edit the CfgExileScavange.cpp to suit your server.
+> 6. Edit the CfgExileScavange.hpp to suit your server.
 >
 >	  Enjoy :)
 >